 Most North American hot tubs won’t heat the water over the recommended limit of 40 degrees Celsius.
 This was mandated in the late 70s by the American Consumer Products Safety Commission.
 It was found that water over this temperature greatly increased the chances of heat stroke.
 And although, your hot tub should be regulated, it’s good to check the temperature with a thermometer to make sure.
 As for the amount of time you spend in a hot tub, you should limit it to under 20 minutes per session.
 Paying attention to signals sent by your own body is important.
 If you feel yourself getting lightheaded, dizzy or start to feel nauseous, get out of the hot tub immediately and allow yourself to cool down.
 Alcohol shouldn’t be used when you’re in a hot tub as it will also dilate your blood vessels which can result in an increase in body temperature and possible heat exhaustion.

-Now that you know the guidelines for working out and using a hot tub, download a hot tub buyer’s guide to learn more about our models.
+Now that you know the guidelines for working out and using a hot tub, download a hot tub buyer’s guide below to learn more about our models, or visit us at our hot tub store.